GNU Mailman 3 changes¶

 - Ensure that postings from alternative emails aren’t held for moderator approval.
 For example, if a user is subscribed with one email but posts with a second email that they control, the message should be processed as a posting from a member.
 Given by Aditya Divekar.
 (Closes #222)

-- The default message footer has been improved to include a way to
+- The default message footer has been improved to include a way to unsubscribe via the

 -leaveaddress.
 Given by Francesco Ariis.